 3. Get as much social media love as you can (social media signals have only become more important in recent years, not to mention that they also serve as awesome traffic channels).

 4. Continuously monitor your site rankings and backlinks.
 This would allow you to detect negative SEO done to your site early on and react accordingly.

 5. If choosing to go with SEO consulting services, ensure the company you are working with is reputable and uses best SEO practices.

 - It takes more resources to do negative SEO than to do positive SEO, because in the case of the former you invest in “SEOing” several sites, while in the case of the latter you have only one website to take care of.
 So, many people may not afford to do negative SEO in the first place.

 - Negative SEO pays off only temporarily.
 If someone gets hit by a bunch of spam links and reports that to Google, technically, the site should come back to where it was before.

-– Companies that practice good whitehat seo consulting services may be able to reverse any damaged caused.
+- Companies that practice good whitehat SEO consulting services may be able to reverse any damage caused.

 Source: Everyone’s Talking Negative SEO: Should You Be Concerned?

 Google Penguin Update – Dropped from the face of Google and re-indexed on Google again